raspberrypilearning/push-button-stop-motion/README.md

 - python3-picamera
 - ffmpeg

-See more information on checking you have these packages installed, and how to install them on the [software](software.md) page.
+See more information on checking you have these packages installed, and how to install them on the [software installation](software.md) page.

 ### Extras